 Appropriate Application of Stimulation

-One of the problems with spinal cord stimulation is that this technique has to be used in the appropriate situation.
+One of the problems with spinal cord and peripheral nerve stimulation is that this technique has to be used in the appropriate situation.
 If there is basic surgical pathology causing pain, this disorder should be surgically corrected before consideration of spinal cord stimulation.

 Some of the individuals who specialize in implantation of these stimulation devices are not spine surgeons or neurosurgeons.
 They might not understand the disorder well enough to know that there are surgical solutions to these painful spinal disorders.